sfmc-developer-advocates/custom-activity-deskapi-node/README.md

 	* Network tab/Response tab: a more detailed error is probably in there telling you why it failed.
 * Quick-check your code
 	* Before pushing to your web server, run "node app".
 This will catch any syntax errors in the server-side (non-UI) code.
+* Make sure your URL endpoints in config.json point to valid endpoints.
+A typo here can cost you days you'll never get back.
+* Run your config.json files through a JSON linter.
+A misplaced comma will throw an error when JB tries to access the config files.